Theofanis Gekas

 Theofanis Gekas (Θεοφάνης Γκέκας; born 23 May 1980) is a Greek professional football official, coach and former player who played as a striker.

-He has been the top goalscorer of Superleague Greece and the Bundesliga in previous seasons.
+He has been the top goalscorer of Super League Greece and the Bundesliga in previous seasons.
 Most of his career has been spent in those two countries and Turkey, but he has also played top-flight football in England and Spain.

 At international level, Gekas represented Greece at two European Championships and as many World Cups, earning 78 caps between 2005 and 2014.
 He was the top goalscorer of the European section of 2010 FIFA World Cup qualification with 10 goals.
 With 24 goals for his national football team, he is Greece's third highest all-time goalscorer.

 Club career

 AEL

 Gekas started his professional career in the summer of 1998 at his hometown-based club AEL (then of the Greek Second Division).

 Kallithea

 In the summer of 2001, and after three years at Larissa, he moved to Kallithea.
 In his first season with the club, Kallithea was promoted to the Greek top division.
 Gekas scored 14 goals in 26 league matches and became top goalscorer of the 2001–02 league.
 Also, Gekas in 87 second division matches with Larissa and Kallithea scored 30 goals.